codingMustache/codingMustache/README.md

 ## Joke of the Day

-Dad I’m hungry’ … ‘Hi hungry I’m dad
+I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+Which of these people was NOT a founder of Apple Inc?
- 1. CompuServe
+ 1. Ronald Wayne
- 2. Prodigy
+ 2. Jonathan Ive
- 3. GEnie
+ 3. Steve Jobs
- 4. Quantum Link
+ 4. Steve Wozniak

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  Jonathan Ive
 </details>